-Centripetal parameterization has the very nice property that it guarantees no cusps and no self-intersections, as shown by [YSK11].
+Centripetal parameterization has the very nice property that it guarantees no cusps and no self-intersections, as shown by Yuksel et al. [YSK11].
 The curve is also guaranteed to never "move away" from the successive vertex:

-When centripetal parameterization is used with Catmull-Rom splines to define a path curve, the direction of motion for the object following this path will always be towards the
+When centripetal parameterization is used with Catmull-Rom splines to define a path curve, the direction of motion for the object following this path will always be towards the next key-frame position.